This is a now page. Updated January 2026.

 Faith

 After over a decade in the urban church planting scene, we started attending a traditional Episcopal church to conclude our migration out of the city.
-Very different from the evangelical world I was brought up in, and though so much is still unfamiliar, so far it’s exactly what I’ve been looking for.
+Very different from the evangelical world I was brought up in, and though so much is new to me, it’s turning out to be what I’ve been looking for.
+Learning everything I can about the Anglican tradition and growing in deep respect for it’s richness.
+Via Media.

 It’s a relief to not need to lead or create anything in this area of my life, even at the level of personal reflection and study.
 Just opening the BCP day after day and getting into the rhythm of the liturgy is surprisingly freeing.